Coreoz/vite-plugin-content-security-policy/README.md

       environments: new Set(['production', 'staging', 'preproduction']),
       // Optional: Use 'report' for report-only mode, 'strict' for enforcement (default)
       reportType: 'strict',
-      // Optional: Custom path for the generated configuration files
+      // Optional: Custom path for the CSP configuration file relatively to the root of the project
       cspConfigurationFilePath: 'custom/path/csp-configuration.ts',
     }),
   ],